Nood24/MIDI-Real-Time/README.md

 sudo apt-get install wiringpi: Used to interface with pi GPIO pins

-Qt 5, Qmake: Front End
+Qt 5, Qmake: Support front end and build the project.